ToriningenGames/Marisa-GB-1/README.md

     - The Makefile has a few memory maps available for you.
 Building alone may not leave enough space, but using `make MAP=ALTMAP` ekes out a few extra bytes.
 If you're adding things in and know it's over size, use `make MAP=FATMAP`. *The game will not run using this map!*

 For right now, the Tools folder contains win64 versions of tools I writ. `make` and `wla` will have to be provided by you.
+The tools' sources are available in other repositories.

 ## Tips When Editiing
 - The Makefile autogenerates the WLA linkfile as Link.link, adds all the pieces where they need to be, and throws it together.